phibr0/obsidian-charts/README.md

 ![Linechart](https://raw.githubusercontent.com/phibr0/obsidian-charts/master/images/lineChart.png)
 ### Advanced Modificators

 You can omit Data by typing for example 'null'.
-This will create a Gap inside the Chart.
+This will create a Gap inside the Chart (Anything that is not a Number should work).

 ```yaml
     ```chart